Topical Steroid Withdrawal (TSW)

 How would I know if either my child or I has TSW?

-Most people who use TS do not experience these problems and some people may worry unnecessarily.
-If you use a mild or moderately potent TS intermittently on limited areas of the body, TSW is most unlikely.
+Most children and adults who use TS do not experience TSW and some people may worry unnecessarily.
+If you use a mild or moderate strength TS intermittently on limited areas of the body, TSW is unlikely and you may be able to continue treating your skin condition successfully with TS without a problem.
 Ideally, you would use TS for no longer than 14 days and then take a steroid break for two weeks or longer.
 The natural course of eczema is that it comes and goes over months or longer, and TS are used to treat flare-ups if they do happen.
 Therefore, if the eczema comes back some weeks after you stop using TS, it is unlikely to be TSW.
-But if the eczema never clears up when using a strong steroid, or comes back as soon as you stop, then this might be TSW.
-In TSW the skin is redder/darker and more sore than the original eczema, affects different areas of skin, and you may feel physically ill.
+But if the eczema never clears up when using a stronger TS, or comes back as soon as you stop, then this might be TSW.
+See above for a description of the symptoms of TSW.

 Can babies get TSW?

-Babies and children with eczema are prone to have troublesome patches and occasional flare-ups during the pre-school years, but usually improve during childhood.
-The long experience of dermatologists is that TS treatment to active areas greatly reduces inflammation and itch, enabling the skin to heal much more quickly.
-Untreated eczema causes pain, scarring, misery and sleeplessness with significant effects on physical and emotional well-being.
-Eczema is complex and must be treated effectively to control itch and inflammation, and to re-establish the skin barrier to prevent the entry of new allergens.
+Babies and children with eczema are prone to have troublesome patches and occasional flare-ups during the pre-school years but usually improve during childhood.
+Parents are understandably anxious to avoid treatments that may harm their child.
+The long experience of dermatologists is that a course of TS treatment to active areas of eczema greatly reduces inflammation and itch, enabling the skin to heal much more quickly.
+Untreated eczema causes pain, scarring, misery and sleeplessness with significant effects on people’s physical and emotional well-being and possibly on neurological development Eczema must be treated effectively to control itch and inflammation, and to re-establish the skin barrier to help prevent the eczema being triggered again by new allergens in the environment.
+It is important as well to maintain a good skincare regime using emollients to help protect the skin barrier.

-If the eczema is not adequately controlled by TS, or flares up immediately on stopping it, this could be TSW, but can also mean the eczema still needs more active treatment to control it.
-If it flares up a week or so after stopping the TS, it is more likely that the eczema is just following its natural relapsing and remitting course and further courses of TS are appropriate to control the flare ups.
+If eczema is not adequately controlled by TS, or flares up immediately after stopping it, this could be TSW, but it could also mean the eczema still needs more active treatment to control it.
+If it flares up a week or so after stopping the TS, it is more likely the eczema is following its natural relapsing and remitting course and further short bursts of TS may be appropriate to control the flare ups.

-Babies and children can safely continue with intermittent courses of a mild or moderate TS until their eczema clears up, as it usually does before school age.
-However, if their eczema cannot be controlled in this way, they should be referred to a dermatologist.
+Medical experience shows babies and children can safely continue with intermittent courses of a mild or moderate TS until their eczema clears up, as it usually does before school age.
+However, if their eczema cannot be controlled in this way, they should be referred to a dermatologist and other treatment approaches considered.

 Are health professionals being told about TSW?